 I declined to discuss the matter with him, citing the lack of any compromise or rapprochement achieved during a previous discussion with him over what I regarded as an inappropriate communication (in fact, I had previously twice been on the receiving end of inappropriate communications from him.
 This was the other time.)
 I drew his attention to the fact that I had long by then had an explanation on my Himalaya page of why I was undertaking the tour.
 This was still a few months before the tour.
 That explanation remains as part of the page describing the tour.
 I also said I was happy to talk to him about the way in which he treated his clients, citing the emails that had been floating around.

 The conversation didn’t end productively.

-I rang back a few days later to seek to resolve the issues but Mike had left for the Morocco tour.
+I rang back a couple of days later to seek to resolve the issues but Mike had left for the Morocco tour.
 Quite a stash of communication followed with Ferris Wheels under the restraints of one partner being in Sydney and one overseas.